-Dependants (only for those in the Uk with leave in the UK before 6th April, 2012)
+Dependants (only for those in the UK with leave in the UK before 6th April 2012)

-Dependants are permitted for applicants granted leave in the UK under the Rules in place before 6th April, 2012, and only where the employer is not in the UK as a visitor.
-A domestic worker is permitted to bring their dependent spouse with them to the UK if they can show the marriage is genuine and subsisting and they they intend to live together in the UK where they will be adequately maintained and accommodated.
+Dependants are permitted for applicants granted leave in the UK under the Rules in place before 6th April 2012, and only where the employer is not in the UK as a visitor.
+A domestic worker is permitted to bring their dependent spouse with them to the UK if they can show the marriage is genuine and subsisting, and they intend to live together in the UK where they will be adequately maintained and accommodated.
 Domestic workers can also bring their children under eighteen if they are unmarried and not leading an independent life, if they will be adequately maintained and accommodated in the UK.